cs50/labs/inheritance/README.md

   * Finally, the memory associated with this family is freed with `free_family(p)`.
 * In `create_family()`, your program should create a family with the specified number of generations.
   * When creating a family, first allocate memory for a new person.
-  * Then, if necessary, recursively create the person's parents and use the parents' alleles to assign the child's alleles.
+  * Then, if the input to the function is not `1`, recursively create the person's parents and use the parents' alleles to assign the child's alleles.
 Note the rules for assigning alleles described above—the determination of which of the two alleles the child gets from a parent is random.
-  * If it is not necessary to create parents, set the person's parent pointers to `NULL` and randomly assign its alleles.
+  * If the input to the function is `1`, set the person's parent pointers to `NULL` and randomly assign its alleles.
   * For example, your program should work as follows for a family of generation size three.
     * A person, the child, is created.
 Currently, the child has no parents and no alleles.
     * The person's parents are created.
 Neither parent has parents or alleles.